-- Columbus Was a Catalan-Speaking Jew, U.S. Scholar Says NEW
+- Columbus Was a Catalan-Speaking Jew, U.S. Scholar Says

 Linguistics professor, Estelle Irizarry asserts that peculiarities found in Columbus' writings that are associated with Ladino, suggest that Columbus was Jewish.
 Irizarry states that “Columbus even punctuated marginal notes and he included copious notes around his pages.
 In that sense, he followed the punctuation style of the Ladino-speaking scribes.”